AriFordsham/GHCWiki/faq.md

 The problem is that your system doesn't have the GMP library installed.
 If this is a RedHat distribution, install the RedHat-supplied gmp-devel package, and the gmp package if you don't already have it.
 There have been reports that installing the RedHat packages also works for SuSE (SuSE don't supply a shared gmp library).

-## I Can't run GHCi on Linux, because it complains about a missing `libreadline.so.3`.

-The "correct" fix for this problem is to install the correct RPM for the particular flavour of Linux on your machine.
-If this isn't an option, however, there is a hack that might work: make a symbolic link from `libreadline.so.4` to `libreadline.so.3` in `/usr/lib`.
-We tried this on a SuSE 7.1 box and it seemed to work, but YMMV.

-## Solaris users may sometimes get link errors due to libraries needed by GNU Readline.

-We suggest you try linking in some combination of the termcap, curses and ncurses libraries, by giving `-ltermcap`, `-lcurses` and `-lncurses` respectively.
-If you encounter this problem, we would appreciate feedback on it, since we don't fully understand what's going on here.
-The build fails in readline.

-It has been reported that if you have multiple versions of the readline library installed on Linux, then this may cause the build to fail.
-If you have multiple versions of readline, try uninstalling all except the most recent version.

 ## When I try to start ghci (probably one I compiled myself) it says `ghc-5.02: not built for interactive use`